jiezhoucs/must-read/mem_safety/README.md

 "memory safety" by John's definition, as they do not prevent memory corruption;
 however, I consider them as memory safety related.

-The categorization of the memory safety papers in this directory is borrowed from the [Checked C Paper](https://www.microsoft.com/en-us/research/uploads/prod/2018/09/checkedc-secdev2018-preprint.pdf).
+The categorization of the memory safety papers in this directory is mainly inspired by Section 2 of the [Checked C Paper](https://www.microsoft.com/en-us/research/uploads/prod/2018/09/checkedc-secdev2018-preprint.pdf).

 P.S.
 There is an "obsolete" site [Memory Safety